ShoreSalle/PhaseFieldPet/README.md

 - Include your own gradient and/or  potential terms and solve the triple junction problem.
 Contact us if you need help.

 # 3. License
+PhaseFieldPet is distributed under a 2-clause BSD license (as of PETSc).

-PhaseFieldPet is distributed under a 2-clause BSD license (as of PETSc), which allows for free use, modification, and distribution of the software.
-For full details, see the [PETSc license](https://petsc.org/release/install/license/#clause-bsd-license).
+" PETSc is distributed under a 2-clause BSD license which allows for free use, modification, and distribution of the software.
+For full details, see the [PETSc license](https://petsc.org/release/install/license/#clause-bsd-license). "